CoreProc/nova-notification-feed/README.md

 Nova Notification Feed relies on having three variables passed in the `toArray()` method of the notification class: `level`, `message`, and `url`, and an optional `target` (default: `'_blank'`).

-Additionally, you can use the `NovaBroadcastMessage` class in the `toBroacast()` method to ensure that the format of the broadcast can be read by the frontend.
+Additionally, you can use the `NovaBroadcastMessage` class in the `toBroadcast()` method to ensure that the format of the broadcast can be read by the frontend.

 ## Roadmap